-Incorrect exposure can be caused by many factors; the most common being improper exposure factor settings.
-Improper time selection is the most likely error, because most intraoral x-ray units have fixed or unchangeable milliamperage (mA) and kilovoltage (kVp) settings.
+Incorrect exposure can be caused by many factors; the most common being improper exposure settings.
+Improper time selection is the most likely error because most intraoral x-ray units have fixed or unchangeable milliamperage (mA) and kilovoltage (kVp) settings.
 Time and milliamperage control density or the overall darkness of an image while kilovoltage controls contrast or the differences in darkness.
-The exposure time settings should be based on the receptor speed, the area being exposed, and patient size and stature.
-Every treatment room should have an exposure factor chart to guide the operator in selecting the appropriate kVp, mA and time settings for each periapical and bitewing.
-Refer to the recommended manufacturer settings for specific intraoral views or projections.
+The exposure time settings should be based on the receptor speed or type, the area being exposed, and patient size and stature.
+Every treatment room should have an exposure factor chart to guide the operator in selecting the appropriate kVp, mA and time setting for each periapical and bitewing.
+Refer to the manufacturer’s manual for the recommended settings for specific intraoral views or projections.
 Generally speaking, the recommended time setting for each area is based on the size of an average adult patient.
-Therefore, time adjustments are necessary when the patient size deviates from the average adult.
+Therefore, time adjustments are necessary when the patient’s size deviates from the average adult.

-Double exposure results when the receptor is exposed twice and two images appear superimposed onto each other.
-This error results in two errors; one receptor that was double-exposed and another that was not exposed.
+Double exposure results when the receptor is exposed twice, and two images appear superimposed onto each other.
+This error results in two errors; one receptor that was double-exposed and another that was not exposed at all.
 It is extremely important to avoid this error because it exposes the patient to radiation twice.
-To avoid this error, maintain an organized work space in which exposed receptors are placed in one area or turned over to separate from unexposed receptors.
+To eliminate this error, maintain an organized workspace in which exposed receptors are placed in one area or turned over as a means to separate exposed from unexposed receptors.

 Poor Image Definition/Sharpness

 Poor image definition or resolution can be the result of patient movement, receptor movement, and/or vibration of the x-ray tubehead.
 Movement has been discussed previously.
 Receptor movement may occur when the device is not properly stabilized in the mouth or when the patient moves the receptor because it feels uncomfortable.